-The primary focus of the second IWC Workshop on Welfare Issues Associated with the Entanglement of Large Whales held in 2011 (IWC/64/WKM&AWI Rep1) was on entanglement response and capacity building but several topics from the Workshop were also relevant to estimating risk, including the mechanisms by which large whales become entangled.
-The Committee noted the value of data collected during entanglement responses and welcomed the efforts at the Workshop to develop a data form to standardise the data now being collected around the world.
-The Workshop participants had also proposed to form a 'global network of entanglement response teams' and seek the endorsement of the IWC as an expert panel to advise member nations on issues related to large whale entanglement including setting up response networks, methodologies for understanding scope and impact on local populations, and response capacity building.
+The primary focus of the second IWC workshop on Welfare Issues Associated with the Entanglement of Large Whales held in 2011 (IWC/64/WKM&AWI Rep1) was on entanglement response and capacity building but several topics from the workshop were also relevant to estimating risk, including the mechanisms by which large whales become entangled.
+The Committee noted the value of data collected during entanglement responses and welcomed the efforts at the workshop to develop a data form to standardise the data now being collected around the world.
+The workshop participants had also proposed to form a 'global network of entanglement response teams' and seek the endorsement of the IWC as an expert panel to advise member nations on issues related to large whale entanglement including setting up response networks, methodologies for understanding scope and impact on local populations, and response capacity building.
 The Committee supports the call for the proposed group and a potential database noting that this will assist the work of the Committee.
 In many cases there are additional data available from entanglement incidents that could supplement the summary data currently requested in National Progress Reports.
 The IWC could become a repository for such data through a similar effort to the ship strike database.

-7.4 Review progress on including information in National Progress Reports
+7.4 Review progress on including information in National Progress Reports at the meeting.

-Due to some delays with changing to electronic submission of Progress Reports, not all of these were reviewed at the meeting.
 It was noted that, when complete, electronic submission will facilitate linking relevant data to the ship strike database.
 Suitable links within the submission system could also encourage the entry of data to the ship strike database where more detailed information is available.